 And, coloring skills develop by more coloring.
 Here’s the thing: occupational therapists use crayons to help children develop fine motor skills, but they also work on the development of coloring skills as a functional task that is part of play, and typical child development.
 Let’s talk about all of the coloring skills that occupational therapy addresses with a simple box of crayons.

 You know that smell, right?
 It’s kind of waxy and flaky (if that’s a smell…) and so distinctive!
 If you open a box of crayons that have the little marks of each crayon inside the cardboard box, it has an even stronger smell.
 Crayons smell like childhood!
-Today, I’m sharing the latest post in my 31 Days of Occupational Therapy series, where each day is a creative activity using OT treatment materials that are free or almost free.
+This post on coloring skills is part of my 31 Days of Occupational Therapy series, where each day is a creative activity using OT treatment materials that are free or almost free.

 Benefits of Coloring for Children

 There are so many developmental benefits to coloring!
 It’s more than creating a colorful preschool work of art.

 Related Read: Read about how we worked on carryover of pencil grasp and strengthened fine motor skills and so many other areas with our 3 Crayon Challenge activity.